tomrndom/osf-website/src/pages/about/board/index.md

     twitter: 'https://twitter.com/@eyepv6'
   - company: CERN
     description: >-
-      <p>Tim is responsible for the group at CERN, the European Laboratory for
-      Particle Physics,  which manages the compute infrastructure for 13,000 physicists around the world to support  fundamental research.
+      Tim is responsible for the group at CERN, the European Laboratory for Particle Physics,  which manages the compute infrastructure for 13,000 physicists around the world to support  fundamental research.
 He previously worked as a Unix kernel developer at IBM along with  managing